aliwaki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-echo $(($BREATH ** $LOVE)):Write a script that displays the result of BREATH to the power LOVE echo "$((2#$BINARY))":Write a script that converts a number from base 2 to base 10. printf "%s\n" {a..z}{a..z} | grep -v "oo":Create a script that prints all possible combinations of two letters, except oo.
+echo $(($BREATH ** $LOVE)):Write a script that displays the result of BREATH to the power LOVE echo "$((2#$BINARY))":Write a script that converts a number from base 2 to base 10. printf "%s\n" {a..z}{a..z} | grep -v "oo":Create a script that prints all possible combinations of two letters, except oo. printf "%.2f\n" $NUM:that prints a number with two decimal places, followed by a new line.